CraftBlack/loretta/README.md

 And that's it! 🥳 This bot will be sending message to your channel.

-> As I told you at the beginning, I suggest you to deploy it to somewhere in the cloud, so it will be always running and sending messages.
+> NOTE: As I told you at the beginning, I suggest you to deploy it to somewhere in the cloud, so it will be always running and sending messages.
 But if you want to keep your computer on, it's ok.

 ## 🙌🏽 Contribute